ShivanshTiwari01/Meal-App/README.md

 ## Features

-- Search any dish you like
+- Search any dish you like(if available in themealdb api)

 - Easily Add/Remove from Favorites List